 Bi 1.
 Introduction to Biology.
 9 units (distribution to be arranged); second term.
 A course of lectures, discussion and laboratory opportunities designed to permit a relatively free exploration of biological topics.
-Available only on a pass-fail basis.
 Individual arrangements are made to determine the number of laboratory units counting toward freshman laboratory requirements.
-Instructors: McMahon, and staff.
+Graded pass/fail.
+Instructors: McMahon and staff.

 Bi 2.
 Current Research in Biology.
 6 units (2-0-4); first term.
 An elective course, open only to freshmen.
 Current research in biology will be discussed, on the basis of reading assigned to students in advance of the discussions, with members of the divisional faculty.
-Instructors: Owen, and staff.
+Graded pass/fail.
+Instructors: Owen and staff.